eligum/tree-CLI/README.md

-# Tree utility
+# tree CLI python app

-Command line tool that recursively scans your current directory and prints its contents in a tree structure.
+Command line tool that recursively scans a directory and prints its contents in a tree structure.

 ## Files